jaypatel0717/shoppingCart_react_app/README.md

 ### Simple Shopping Cart React app using localStorage of browser

 -> This is very simple shopping cart app that uses localStorage of your browser for data. <br/>
--> You can increment and decrement the quantity of product.
+-> You can increment and decrement the quantity of product. <br/>
+-> Open [shoppingCart](https://main.d3laab1ebgnsvf.amplifyapp.com/) to view it in the browser.

 #### Using Technologies